-Data models can be powerful tools for marketers and analysts.
+Data models can be powerful tools for many professionals, including marketers and analysts.
 They can help present a clearer picture of what tactics contribute most to overall performance.
 They can also help you better understand the live dynamics of how your efforts on different platforms affect each other.
 But what are data models, exactly?

 What is a data model?

 A data model is a visual representation of a conceptual framework that organizes and defines data elements and shows how they interact with each other.
 By mapping out data structures and their relationships in a visual format, it provides a method by which data is stored, organized, and retrieved.

 Data models are critical in various fields, including computer science, data science, information systems, and business intelligence, among others.
 These models are integral to the process of designing databases, applications, and other systems that interact with data.